netlify-templates/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hey, I''m Frederick'
     subtitle: >-
-      Welcome to my website, a hub for showcasing my work and alot more.
-I will be making blogs every once in a while that you can read through with new games and new projects that I will be working no. Whether you are a good scripter or not, I have something that fits everyone's cup of tea!
+      Welcome to my website, a hub for showcasing my work and much more.
+I will be posting blogs regularly about new games and projects that I'm working on.
+Whether you're an experienced scripter or a beginner, there's something here for everyone!
     styles:
       self:
         height: auto